GrantStreetGroup/DBIx-OnlineDDL/README.md

     table_name    => 'accounts',

     coderef_hooks => {
-        # This is the phase where the DDL is actually ran
+        # This is the phase where the DDL is actually run
         before_triggers => \&drop_foobar,

         # Run other operations right before the swap